 Estate Taxes at the State Level

-The document may also be required to clear any estate tax liens placed against property to prevent it from being transferred to beneficiaries before any estate taxes that may be due are paid.
+The document may also be required to clear any estate tax liens placed against a property.
+Once taxes are paid, and the lien is satisfied, the property can be transferred to beneficiaries.
 Even if estate taxes are not due at the state level, this type of lien typically goes into place automatically until it's determined that this is the case.
-The closing letter acknowledges no taxes are due and lifts the lien.
+The closing letter acknowledges that no taxes are due, and lifts the lien.

 - Tennessee's estate tax phased out entirely in 2016.

 In some states, such as Florida, an estate that's taxable at the federal level must file the IRS estate tax closing letter with the probate court when it is received.
-The estate can't be officially closed until this is done, even though Florida does not have an estate tax of its own.
+The estate can't be officially closed until that is done, even though Florida does not have an estate tax of its own.

-When Can an Estate Expect a Tax Closing Letter?
+When an Estate Can Expect a Tax Closing Letter

-NOTE: State and local laws change frequently and the above information may not reflect recent changes.
+NOTE: State and local laws change frequently, and the above information may not reflect recent changes.
 Please consult with an attorney or accountant for the most up-to-date advice.
 The information contained in this article is not legal or tax advice, and it is not a substitute for legal or tax advice.